Find Grad Schools

 10 Yearly Graduations

 Sam Houston State University comes in at #11 on our list of the most popular colleges offering graduate certificates in english language & literature.
-Each year, around 21,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,856 per year, while in-state graduate students, on average, pay $5,765 per year.
 During the most recent year for which we have data, 10 people received their graduate certificate in english language & literature from SHSU.
-Around 17% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+Of these students, 100% were women and 60% were members of underrepresented racial-ethnic groups.

 #11